roynilanjan/spring-cloud-stream-messaging/README.md

 **How to Build** : Clone the project and run **mvn clean install** at the root of the project directory.

 **How to Run**   : Start the discovery application first and then the individual spring boot applications from your IDE.
+If you are using Intelij , you can enable the dashboard where you can see monitor the logs for all the applications.
+Now run the OrderControllerTest.

 ##### For the newbies to Spring Cloud stream , Spring Boot and AMQP :